-The Key FOB allows LSPR to better track attendance, to know who is using the facilities and saves time when registering for programs, paying for a single visit or swiping in at facilities.
+The Key FOB allows LSPR to track attendance better, to know who is using the facilities and saves time when registering for programs, paying for a single visit, or swiping in at facilities.
 The Key FOB is easy to carry with you as it slides onto your key ring.
 You can also take a picture of it and store it in your phone!
 Stop by anytime to pick up for free key fob at any of our facilities so you can start carrying your key to fun!
-Key FOBs are required so please remember to bring it with you, replacement FOBS are $1.
+Key FOBs are required so, please remember to bring it with you.
+Replacement FOBS are $1.

-The Key FOB allows LSPR to better track attendance, to know who is using the facilities and saves time when registering for programs, paying for a single visit or swiping in at facilities.
+The Key FOB allows LSPR to better track attendance, to know who is using the facilities, and saves time when registering for programs, paying for a single visit or swiping in at facilities.
 The Key FOB is easy to carry with you as it slides onto your key ring.
-You can also take a picture of it and store it in your phone!
+You can also take a picture of it and store it on your phone!
 Stop by anytime to pick up for free key fob at any of our facilities so you can start carrying your key to fun!
-Key FOBs are required so please remember it with you replacement FOBS are $1.
+Key FOBs are required so, please remember to bring it with you.
+Replacement FOBS are $1.

-The gym can be an intimidating place but it doesn't have to be.
-If you are a first time gym user please let the Longview Community Center Staff know if you need a tour of the facility, if you have questions about a rule or need an orientation on the equipment.
+The gym can be an intimidating place, but it doesn't have to be.
+If you are a first-time gym user, please let the J. Thomas Lovell Community Center staff know if you need a tour of the facility.
+If you have questions about a rule or need an orientation on the equipment.

 PLEASE Be considerate of others